Aspose/releases.aspose.com/content/en/ocr/python-net/release-notes/2024/aspose-ocr-python-24-11-0-release-notes.md

 ---

 {{% alert color="primary" %}}
-This article contains a summary of recent changes, enhancements and bug fixes in **Aspose.OCR for Python via .NET 24.11.0 (October 2024)** release.
+This article contains a summary of recent changes, enhancements and bug fixes in **Aspose.OCR for Python via .NET 24.11.0 (November 2024)** release.
 {{% /alert %}}

 ## Deprecation warning